stamzid/uniswap-subgraph/foundation/README.md

 I think initial time I spent on experimenting with Graphene to build the server could be avoided.
 I went with most number of github stars without checking FastAPI doc which clearly favours Strawberry.
 Although both are on the recommended libraries on graphql website.
 In addition, I think the polling algorithm can be improved while scaling.
 One way would be to have two polling interval for two different kind of data we are fetching with `token` and `tokenHourDatas`.

 ### Future Improvement
 Depending on the scope, I would probably add an endpoint to add additional token support dynamically.
 At the moment, it requires a rebuilding of the image which doesn't take long time because of how I designed the docker file with caching but still with an endpoint we could avoid this step.
 The other thing is I would spend a little more time trying to find more edge cases / data load.
+In addition, as it can be seen, some coins do not have OHLC data for all time interval, a function that backfills with linear interpolation could be added for the missing intervals.